neomjs/neo/resources/data/deck/learnneo/pages/Earthquakes.md

 Let's add a button.
 To do that, add an import for the button base class, then configure it in the container's `items:[]`.
-If you were to read the API docs for buttons, you'd see that buttons have various configs, such as `text`, which is the button text, `iconCls`, which is typically a FontAwesome CSS class used to show an icon, and `handler`, which specified which method to run when the button is clicked.
+If you were to read the API docs for buttons, you'd see that buttons have various configs, such as `text`, which is the button text, `iconCls`, which is typically a FontAwesome CSS class used to show an icon, and `handler`, which specifies which method to run when the button is clicked.
 We'll use `text`.

 <pre data-javascript>